 - If there is any mishap, instantly seek professional help.

 Vaping might not be as dangerous for pets as they might have told you on TV or in the newspapers.
-However, it’s not 100% safe.
-For example, a man wasn’t careful with his e-liquids.
-As a result, his 14-week old puppy ate some nicotine he accidently dropped on the floor and died.
-The media blamed electronic cigarettes and nobody mentioned the carelessness of the owner.
+However, it is not 100% safe.
+For example, a man was not careful with his e-liquids.
+As a result, his 14-week old puppy ate some nicotine he accidentally dropped on the floor and died.
+The media blamed electronic cigarettes, and nobody mentioned the carelessness of the owner.
 Even the most expensive pet foods you buy can cause health issues and allergies in pets.
 This means that you should do due diligence.
 To ensure the safety of your pets and also enjoy your vape – just vape responsibly.